Not Exactly Bustling at Rustling

 Shortly after the business opened, Florence had to return to England to live.
 Joan continues to run the business, milking goats and cows and making cheeses.
 Unfortunately, Florence is only able to come to the U.S. occasionally but her recipes and teachings remain and her presence is throughout the entire business.

 Along with cheeses the business has expanded into Jams and Jellies, Chutneys, Pickles and Relishes, Maple Products, Goat Milk Soap, and Hand Knits from our own sheeps wool.

 That’s cool, but for CTMQ purposes, we’re only interested in the cheese.
 I’m really pushing for the state’s cheesemakers – several of which are very highly acclaimed – to develop a little “cheese trail” program similar to what the wineries have done.
 I’ve been to six of them now and have enjoyed each one immensely.
-At the least, they are reasons for people to visit towns like Union, Bolton and Falls Village.
+At the least, they are reasons for people to visit towns like Canaan.

 At Rustling Wind we offer six pressed cow’s milk cheeses, two pressed goat cheeses, one fantastic blue cheese, and one soft herbed spread from goats milk.
 All of our cheeses are made from natural ingredients and do not contain preservatives or additives.
 Our cheeses are all aged a minimum of 60 days except the fresh soft spread made from pasteurized milk.
 Cheeses are hand cut and are priced per pound.
 Rustling Wind cheeses are sold in vacuum sealed packages.